junwatu/ai-narrative-and-voices/blog/README.md

 		res.status(500).send('Error processing video')
 	}
 })
 ```

 This route is used to process the video and extract the frames and will return the base64 frames of the video and later will be sent to OpenAI for generating the narrative voices and titles.
+This route returns JSON data for client-side display.

 ### Frame Extraction